avipars/Android_App_Translation/README.md

 ### Powershell Specifics
 Using powershell, you can export your strings.xml (english or default language) to a csv with the key and the value pair.
-In this case the key and the string tesxt itself.
+In this case the key and the string text itself.

 After going through this task, you can then upload it to google sheets (free spreadsheet solution).
 Now you can play with some formulas to use google translate to translate your string and then have it export to another strings.xml for each language.

 This is hacky, because it isn't a platform within itself, and some parts may fail.
-I have a small app and couldn't find a platform to accomodate my projects.
+I have a small app and couldn't find a platform to accommodate  my projects.

 In the powershell script, you'll have to modify the location of the strings.xml file.
 In my case, I didn't use the original strings file , but I would recommend you do, as the file gets changed quite frequently.